J08nY/ecgen/README.md

  - `--points=TYPE`			Generate points of given `TYPE` (random/prime/all/nonprime/none).
  - `-r / --random`			Generate a random curve (using Random approach).
  - `-u / --unique`			Generate a curve with only one generator.
+ - `--hex-check=HEX`        Generate a curve with `HEX` string in the hex expansion of its parameters.
  - `--metadata`				Compute the curve metadata (j-invariant, discriminant, trace of Frobenius, CM discriminant, embedding degree)

 #### IO options